intel/libipt/doc/man/pt_blk_next.3.md

     /** The instruction class for the last instruction in this block.
      *
-     * This field may be set to ptic_error to indicate that the instruction
+     * This field may be set to ptic_unknown to indicate that the
-     * class is not available.
-The block decoder may choose to not provide
+     * instruction class is not available.
+The block decoder may choose to
-     * the instruction class in some cases for performance reasons.
+     * not provide the instruction class in some cases for performance
+     * reasons.
      */
     enum pt_insn_class iclass;